 What is the Junior Doctor Body?

-The Junior Doctor Body is a group of trainee doctors that aims to improve relationships with trainee doctors and senior managers and encourage trainee doctors to participate in leadership, management and quality improvement opportunities.
+The Junior Doctor Body is a group of junior doctors that meets monthly and aims to improve relationships between doctors and senior managers and encourage and support junior doctors to participate in leadership, management and quality improvement activities.
 Examples of our activities include:

-- Providing trainee representation on committees and groups within the hospital e,g, learning lessons group, clinical guidelines group, mortality improvement group
+- Providing junior doctor representation on committees/groups etc. within the hospital e.g. informatics, learning lessons group, clinical guidelines group

-- Setting up a programme for shadowing senior managers
+- Setting up and monitoring a programme for shadowing senior managers – ‘Walk in my Shoes’

 Why was the Junior Doctor Body set up?

-Leeds Teaching Hospitals NHS Trust employs around 950 trainees.
-There are lots of opportunities for trainees to develop themselves further in leadership, management and quality improvement within the trust but these are not widely known.
-Informal discussions with senior managers at the trust revealed a genuine desire to engage trainees in the work of the trust in a way that isn’t always apparent on the shop floor.
+Leeds Teaching Hospitals NHS Trust employs around 950 junior doctors.
+There are many opportunities for junior doctors to develop themselves in leadership, management and quality improvement but these are often not widely known about.
+Informal discussions with senior managers at the trust revealed a genuine desire to engage doctors in the work of the trust in a way that isn’t always apparent on the shop floor.

-We aimed to set up a group of enthusiastic trainees who would themselves be offered opportunities that might otherwise be hard to come by, but would be outward facing, and help to encourage trainees to participate in activities that are beneficial for their overall development.
-In addition, it allows us to give a voice to a group that does much of the day to day work in the trust.
+The aim was to set up a group of enthusiastic doctors who would themselves be offered opportunities that might otherwise be hard to come by, but would also be outward facing, and help encourage others to participate in such activities.
+In addition, it allows us as junior doctors to have a voice.

 Who makes up the Junior Doctor Body?

 The aim is that the member of the junior doctor body for each CSU should form links with their clinical director or other senior managers within the CSU.
 In addition, we have more junior members to fully represent the range of experience amongst junior doctors.
 The group is sponsored by Yvette Oade, the Chief Medical Officer, who attends meetings where possible and has close links with the leadership of the group.
-In addition, senior managers across the trust are invited to attend meetings and offer their perspectives on issues relevant to junior doctors.
+The meetings are also regularly attended by Stuart Haines, General Manager for Corporate Medical Directorate / Medical Education and senior managers across the trust are invited to attend meetings and offer their perspectives on issues relevant to junior doctors.